 Retargeting with LinkedIn Ads allows you to intercept professionals with a LinkedIn account who have visited certain pages of your website.

-The retargeting, although expensive, in this case becomes very precise and segmentable along specific job categories or roles (e.g. Managing Directors, Sales Directors, Art Directors, Production Managers, etc.).
+The retargeting, although expensive, in this case, becomes very precise and segmentable along with specific job categories or roles (e.g. Managing Directors, Sales Directors, Art Directors, Production Managers, etc.).

 #3.
 Automatic Offer VS Manual Offer